Skip to Main Content

 Lemmon, South Dakota

-Lemmon, a town along the upper reaches of South Dakota, is justly proud of their Petrified Wood Park.
-Bigger than the classic post cards suggest, the tourist attraction fills an entire city block in the heart of downtown.
-Recent renovations and careful maintenance make this one of the better manicured rock sculpture parks.
+Lemmon, a town just south of the North Dakota - South Dakota state line, is justifiably proud of its Petrified Wood Park.
+Bigger than the attraction's classic post cards suggest, the Park fills an entire city block in the heart of downtown.

 Petrified Wood Park